-Cooperberg-Rittmaster Rabbinical Interns are selected without regard to gender, sexual orientation, ethnicity, age, or movement affiliation (CBST itself is unaffiliated), and have included gay, lesbian, bisexual, transgender and heterosexual men and women rabbinical students, ranging in age from mid-twenties to mid-forties, from all varieties of Jewish background—a diversity comparable to the diversity of CBST itself.
-Upon ordination, they carry their unique—and intense!—CBST experience to their work as congregational rabbis, chaplains, counsellors, and community and social activists throughout the United States.
-CBST’s former Associate Rabbi Rachel Weiss, was twice a Cooperberg-Rittmaster Rabbinical Intern, as was Rabbi Ayelet S. Cohen, who was formerly CBST’s Associate Rabbi and now serves as a pastoral consultant as is the author of a history book on CBST.
+Cooperberg-Rittmaster Rabbinical Interns are selected without regard to gender, sexual orientation, ethnicity, age, or movement affiliation (CBST itself is unaffiliated), and have included gay, lesbian, bisexual, transgender, and heterosexual men and women rabbinical students, ranging in age from mid-twenties to mid-forties, from all varieties of Jewish background—a diversity comparable to the diversity of CBST itself.
+Upon ordination, they carry their unique—and intense!—CBST experience to their work as congregational rabbis, chaplains, counselors, and community and social activists throughout the United States.

-The Cooperberg-Rittmaster Rabbinical Internships have also been highly successful in terms of the contributions made by the interns to the life of the synagogue, the impact of the experience on the interns’ careers, and the number of rabbis (36 in 2017) which the program has delivered to the Jewish community who are able to deal positively with the needs of gay congregants and who have experienced the potential of the liberal synagogue to be a dynamic center of an intensely Jewish way of life.
+The Cooperberg-Rittmaster Rabbinical Internships have also been highly successful in terms of the contributions made by the interns to the life of the synagogue, the impact of the experience on the interns’ careers, and the number of rabbis (40 as of 2020) which the program has delivered to the Jewish community who are able to deal positively with the needs of gay congregants and who have experienced the potential of the liberal synagogue to be a dynamic center of an intensely Jewish way of life.